 Skip to Main Content

-A hemangioma is a buildup of blood vessels in the skin or internal organs that is not normal.
+A hemangioma is an abnormal buildup of blood vessels in the skin or internal organs.

 Cavernous hemangioma; Strawberry nevus

-About 1in 3 hemangiomas are present at birth.
+About one third of hemangiomas are present at birth.
 The rest appear in the first several months of life.

 The hemangioma may be: